OsBulb/RESTful-JAX-RS/README.md

 This project is not robust, it needs implementation of validations.
 In case you want to incorporate them take into account:

 - Validations are not specific to business logic.
-- The validations are transversal and can go in any layer respecting its context and implementation.
+- The validations are transverse and can go in any layer respecting its context and implementation.
 - Including many "If / else" blocks does not mean that the system is not very elegant.
 Validations must be robust and control as many incidents as possible.

 ---------------------------------------------

 and that's it